RealCodeTips/realcodetips.github.io/_posts/2019-12-19-how-to-create-a-crud-api-using-nodejs-and-express-on-ubuntu-1804.md

 ## Prerequisites

 * An Ubuntu 18.04 server setup, as described in the [initial server setup guide for Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
 You should have a non-root user with sudo privileges and an active firewall.
+Use [this](https://m.do.co/c/5a7b87513ab0) referral link to get $100 Digital Ocean credit.
 * Node.js and PM2 installed on your Ubuntu 18.04 server, as described in [How To Set Up a Node.js Application for Production on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-18-04).
 * A basic understanding of CURL